lucaststsutsumi/ng-photo-perfil/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Technologies
+## Technologies :computer:
 ... working in progress

 ---
-Make with love :smile: :yellow_heart: .
+Make with love :wave: :smile: :yellow_heart: .
 By Lucas Toshiaki Silva Tsutsumi.